 Basic business interruption insurance and property insurance can be expanded to include this coverage with two specific endorsements:

-Be sure to download our free disaster planning toolkit so you can better prepare your business for an emergency.
+Be sure to download our free disaster planning toolkit (PDF) so you can better prepare your business for an emergency.